Dive into the UK’s rich history and contemporary culture

 - 1 January: New Year’s Day - On New Year’s Eve (31 December) it’s traditional to celebrate midnight.
 There are parties across the country, with Edinburgh’s ‘Hogmany’ being one of the biggest.
 New Year’s Day is a public holiday so expect the celebrations to last well into the night!

-- Late January-early February: Chinese New Year - See food stalls, fireworks and dragon parades take over the streets of many UK cities to usher in the Chinese New Year.
+- Late January-early February: Lunar New Year - See food stalls, fireworks and dragon parades take over the streets of many UK cities to usher in the Lunar New Year.
 London’s celebration is the biggest outside of Asia, offering an explosion of colour, sounds and delicious aromas.

 - 14 February: Valentine’s Day - Take your sweetheart out for dinner and give them a Valentine’s card, chocolates or flowers to celebrate this day of romance.
 If you’re single, you might even receive an anonymous card from a secret admirer.